10. Undergraduate Admissions

 (vi) The admissions tutor will support the implementation of the University’s admissions policies, and will be responsible for implementing and maintaining the Faculty / Department's stated policy criteria on admissions.

 (vii) The admissions tutor will not communicate with an applicant who has declined our offer or with an applicant whose record has been cancelled.

 (viii) The admissions tutor will adhere to the Code of Practice in the use of the networked Aberystwyth Admissions System (AStRA).

-(ix) Neither the University nor the Institute / Department can take responsibility for advice given over the phone.
+(ix) Neither the University nor the Faculty / Department can take responsibility for advice given over the phone.
 Misunderstandings can often arise.
 It is therefore the responsibility of the admissions tutor to ensure that advice proffered is not misleading.
 Important advice e.g. with regards to eligibility for consideration, should be followed up in writing.

-(x) The admissions tutor will draw the institution's attention (through the Admissions Office) to any serious inconsistencies between the personal statement and the reference and will be vigilant concerning false statements, omissions or misrepresentations in the application form.
+(x) The admissions tutor will draw the faculties attention (through the Admissions Office) to any serious inconsistencies between the personal statement and the reference and will be vigilant concerning false statements, omissions or misrepresentations in the application form.

 (xii) The admissions tutor should be in office for an entire admissions cycle to ensure continuity between offer making and decisions concerning acceptance.
 It is essential that the admissions tutor should be present during Confirmation and Clearing.